Valid Inference for Machine Learning Model Parameters: Efficient Assignment of Confidence

-This idea of determining optimal values for parameters via \Cref{thm:contrapos} can be useful for hypothesis classes that make use of a tuning parameter $\gamma$, as calculating the belief and plausibility of sets of the form $A = \{\gamma \in [a, b]\}$ may help reduce the search space for the tuning parameter. \begin{quote} \begin{remark}\normalfont{ It may initially seem strange to discuss performing ``inference" on a tuning parameter.
-However, it is undoubtedly the case that there exists some optimal value for the tuning parameter, as it is typically estimated via cross-validation.
-As such, we can still perform uncertainty quantification for this optimal tuning parameter in the same way we do so for more traditional feature parameters. }\end{remark} \end{quote}
+This idea of determining optimal values for parameters via \Cref{thm:contrapos} can be useful for hypothesis classes that make use of a tuning parameter $\gamma$, as calculating the belief and plausibility of sets of the form $A = \{\gamma \in [a, b]\}$ may help reduce the search space for the tuning parameter.